startino/ai-git-tool/api/src/prompts/git_diff_processor.md

 - `test`: Adding missing tests or correcting existing tests
 - `chore`: Changes to the build process or auxiliary tools

+If you are not sure about the type, use `feat`.
+If there is a refactor but also a bug fix or feature work, use `feat`.

 ### Example Headlines
 - `feat(auth): add OAuth2 authentication flow`
 - `fix(api): handle null response from external service`